snowcoal/rplaceDataParser/README.md

 timelapse generator currently requires openCV to be installed, but the dataParser itself does not depend on anything.

-IF timelapse generator is NOT wanted, replace the default makefile with the one located in the alternate_makefile, which will ONLY compile the parser and main.cpp
+IF timelapse generator is NOT wanted, replace the default makefile with the one located in the alternate_makefile, which will ONLY compile the parser and main.cpp.
+Also, do not include DataParser.h in main.cpp

 # example